Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Abstract

 \section{Abstract}

-Bayesian optimization is a gold standard for query-efficient continuous optimization.
-However, its adoption for drug and antibody sequence design has been hindered by the discrete, high-dimensional nature of the decision variables.
-We develop a new approach (LaMBO) which jointly trains a denoising autoencoder with a discriminative multi-task Gaussian process head, enabling gradient-based optimization of multi-objective acquisition functions in the latent space of the autoencoder.
-These acquisition functions allow LaMBO to balance the explore-exploit trade-off over multiple design rounds, and to balance objective tradeoffs by optimizing sequences at many different points on the Pareto frontier.
-We evaluate LaMBO on a small-molecule task based on the ZINC dataset and introduce a new large-molecule task targeting fluorescent proteins.
-In our experiments, LaMBO outperforms genetic optimizers and does not require a large pretraining corpus, demonstrating that Bayesian optimization is practical and effective for biological sequence design.
+Bayesian optimization (BayesOpt) is a gold standard for query-efficient continuous optimization.
+However, its adoption for drug design has been hindered by the discrete, high-dimensional nature of the decision variables.
+We develop a new approach (LaMBO) which jointly trains a denoising autoencoder with a discriminative multi-task Gaussian process head, allowing gradient-based optimization of multi-objective acquisition functions in the latent space of the autoencoder.
+These acquisition functions allow LaMBO to balance the explore-exploit tradeoff over multiple design rounds, and to balance objective tradeoffs by optimizing sequences at many different points on the Pareto frontier.
+We evaluate LaMBO on two small-molecule design tasks, and introduce new tasks optimizing \textit{in silico} and \emph{in vitro} properties of large-molecule fluorescent proteins.
+In our experiments LaMBO outperforms genetic optimizers and does not require a large pretraining corpus, demonstrating that BayesOpt is practical and effective for biological sequence design.